 \section{Introduction}

-Travelling salesperson Problem (TSP) is a popular sequencing problem.
-TSP aims at finding a sequence (a.k.a. tour) of visiting each node in a given graph and finally returning to the starting node such that the overall traversal cost is minimized.
-TSP and its variants are widely used in robotics for applications like path planning for UAVs \cite{xu2019brief}, multi-robot path planning \cite{yu2002implementation}, task allocation for robotic manipulators \cite{zacharia2005optimal}, coverage planning \cite{bormann2018indoor}.
+The travelling salesperson problem (TSP) is a popular sequencing problem.
+TSP generates a sequence (a.k.a. tour) that visits each city (or node) in a given graph and finally returns to the starting city.
+The goal of TSP is to minimize the overall traversal cost of the tour.
+TSP and its variants are widely used in robotics for applications like path planning for UAVs \cite{xu2019brief}, multi-robot path planning \cite{yu2002implementation}, task allocation for robotic manipulators \cite{zacharia2005optimal}, and coverage planning \cite{bormann2018indoor}.

-We intend to use bi-objective travelling salesperson problem (BTSP) for application of coverage planning.
-Algorithms for coverage planning generates trajectories for robots that can cover a given area \cite{bormann2018indoor}.
-Area coverage is used in robotic applications like cleaning robots, surveillance \textit{etc}.
-Grid based TSP planners \cite{bormann2018indoor} segment a given map into multiple cells and generate a coverage pattern for each cell.
+We use the bi-objective travelling salesperson problem (BTSP) for application of coverage planning.
+Algorithms for coverage planning generate trajectories for robots to cover a given area \cite{bormann2018indoor}.
+Area coverage is used in robotic applications like cleaning robots and surveillance.
+Grid-based TSP planners \cite{bormann2018indoor} segment a given map into multiple cells and generate a coverage pattern for each cell.
 The optimal visiting order for these cells is generated by solving TSP that minimizes the length of the tour.
 We are interested in a scenario where a robot has to visit these cells and the order is dependent on two objectives.
-The first objective is tour length and the second objective could be used to represent traversable conditions or priority of path \textit{etc}.
-So BTSP would be an appropriate choice in such a scenario.
+The first objective is tour length, and the second objective could be used to represent traversable condition or priority of the path.
+So, BTSP would be an appropriate choice in this scenario.